Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of South Carolina, and live in the county and precinct where you are registering
+• be a resident of South Carolina and the county and/or precinct where you seek to register

 • not be confined in any public prison resulting from a conviction of a crime

-• never have been convicted of a felony or offense against Election Day laws, or if previously convicted, have served your entire sentence, including probation or parole, or have received a pardon for the conviction
+• if previously convicted, have served the entire sentence, including probation or parole, or have received a pardon for the conviction

 South Dakota pre-registration rules